What is a Class Action Lawsuit?

 These kinds of cases lead the defendants, and other businesses, to change the ways in which they dispose of waste and to make greater efforts to avoid polluting the environment so that they can avoid future litigation being filed before the opt out period.

-See all related environmental class-action lawsuits we've taken on.
+See all related environmental and toxic tort class-action lawsuits we've taken on.

 2. Securities Class Actions

 Issues concerning predatory lending and breaches of securities law are often the subject matter of class actions.
 Often the victims of predatory lending or financial securities fraud or misconduct bring a lawsuit and require that a federal rule be changed to protect the interests of future customers and investors.

 When a single employee brings a lawsuit against his or her employer before the opt out period expires, the case often ends in a confidential settlement that may provide relief to the employee but often does not result in systemic change beyond the individual employer.
 In comparison, class action lawsuits can lead not only the defendant but also similarly situated businesses to change their practices.

 Common types of employment class action lawsuits include disputes over compliance with wage and procedural rules, sexual harassment, discriminatory hiring or pay, hostile work places and other matters that are against state or federal law.

 Class action lawsuits are particularly effective at deciding important civil procedure issues.
 Brown v.
 Board of Education was a class action lawsuit decided by the U.S. Supreme Court in 1954 that ended racial segregation in public schools, for example.